glzALONSO/Web-Based-Object-Detection-with-Django-and-Pytorch/README.md

 Simple and slow object detection app integrating django and pytorch.
 Detection performed using pytorch pretrained implementation of FASTERRCNN_RESNET50_FPN.

-This app is deployed in the local webserver and can pe opened from most browsers.
+This app is deployed in the local webserver and can be opened from most browsers.

 # Steps to use